tot-ra/vector-bible/README.md

   - I did not use external (OpenAI) APIs for embeddings, but even so, multilingual model for embedding generation was very slow.
 Thats why I stored it in postgres to not do it in runtime while doing inserts
   - For 21k dataset, I used `WHERE translationId = 'rus_syn'` to filter out data from postgres that had embeddings.
 Goal is to see how engines perform initially
   - For 1.4M dataset I just used rows that had embeddings in postgres by that time.
 Goal is to test larger scales of data that engine may see in production and how it degrades
+- I tried to use Cosine similarity with HNSW

 ### Data preparation